Merkoba/Meltdown/arguments.md

 It will run the first task instantly and then wait 30 seconds for the next iteration.

 You can define multiple tasks like this.

 ---

-There are some keywords you can use.

-These are replaced in the argument:

->@now

-This is replaced with the current unix time in seconds.

-You might want to use this when saving files.

-For example `/saveconfig @now` might save `1712344148.json`.

----